gar-codespace/OperationsPatternScripts/README.md

 [How to modify this plugin](https://youtu.be/DK6O9AQmqXo)
 [o2o, the ops to ops subroutine for TrainPlayer©](https://youtu.be/rlUfoSesnQo)

-Disclaimer:
-There are many people on YouTube who are good at making demo videos.
-I am not one of them.

 ### Web sites
 [TrainPlayer](http://trainplayer.com/)
 [JMRI Operations Pro](https://www.jmri.org/help/en/package/jmri/jmrit/operations/Operations.shtml)